Polar Academy Team

 Sandra Dailidyte

-Sandra Dailidyte [daily-dee-tay] is a director at the private bank, Brown Shipley Quintet.
+Sandra Dailidyte [daily-dee-tay] is a portfolio manager at Cazenove Capital.
 Sandra is based in Scotland, Edinburgh where she advices wealthy individuals (many of whom are successful entrepreneurs) and their families and help them to plan their finances, whether that is post business exit or helping them to make the most of their asset base whilst they are still working.
 Having worked in the financial services over a decade, Sandra is well-connected across both corporate and business eco-systems.

 Sandra moved to UK from Lithuania in 2010 and she is familiar with the concept of fighting for her place under the sun.
 She believes that having a clear vision and being pleasantly persistent helped her to achieve her dreams.
 Sandra is very passionate about diversity and equality.
 She was part of the project that changed the Lithuanian Constitution in 2013 to include LGBT rights.
 She is actively involved in various organisations, namely Future Asset, GAIN – Girls Are INvestors & Founders4Schools where she is a popular speaker at their events and mentors a number of students.